Choder69864501/Google-cli/readMe.md

 ## Install

 Download it and run it with python 3
-Package needed : requests ,lxml ,webbrowser
+Packages needed : requests ,lxml ,webbrowser